unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 #### Step 2 - Verify availability ####

-For privacy's sake, @uniknames are not directly written on the chain.
+For privacy's sake, @unikname are not directly written on the chain.
 Instead, the **uns.network** registers a *unik-id* derived from the @unikname.
-It is therefore not possible to access a registry of all the existing @uniknames.
+It is therefore not possible to access a registry of all the existing @unikname.
 However, it is easy to verify if a given @unikname is available.

  The following [CLI command](https://docs.uns.network/uns-use-the-network/cli.html#unik-read) can be used to read the information related to a given @unikname: